microsoft/finops-toolkit/docs-mslearn/framework/understand/reporting.md

 Understanding your cost data is critical to enable accurate and meaningful showback to all stakeholders.

-If there is the need to report from multiple sources, for example multiple cloud providers, configuration management database (CMDB), or  IT asset management (ITAM) systems, consider using the FinOps Open Cost & Usage Specification ([FOCUS project](../../../focus/README.md)) as the standard billing schema for this report.
+Consider using the FinOps Open Cost & Usage Specification [FOCUS project](https://azure.microsoft.com/updates/export-cost-using-focus/) as the standard billing schema for your report if you need to report from multiple sources, such as:

+- Various cloud providers
+- Configuration management databases (CMDB)
+- IT asset management (ITAM) systems

 <br>